Glossary of Blackjack Terms & Rules

 Paint: See ‘face cards’.

 Push: Otherwise known as a ‘tie’ – both you and the dealer get the same amount of points.
-Most blackjack games will give you back your bet if a push happens, but not always, so check the rules.
+In a game of blackjack most will give you back your bet if a push happens, but not always, so check the rules.

 Q and R is for…